sambskn/roboape-edge/README.md

 # Deployment

 This version of Robo Ape is deployed using [Deno Deploy](https://deno.com/deploy).
 In order for it to send a message to GroupMe, it needs a Bot ID token (provided in the GroupMe Dev site for the bot).
 It grabs that Bot ID to use based on the incoming message's group ID.
-Check `utils/groupBotIds.ts` and update that file with the group/bot id's you want. (oof those should probably be secret now that i think about it)
+Set environment variables for each group the bot is configured to respond to in the format `GROUP_ID_<your group id here>=<your bot id for that group here>`

 ### On the GroupMe Side